 What is a food chute and what is it used for?

-Some versions come with food chutes integrated into the lid that allow you to process ingredients in quantities beyond the capacity of the bowl.
+Some versions come with food chutes integrated into the lid that allows you to process ingredients in quantities beyond the capacity of the bowl.
 Models with this feature allow you to continuously push materials through the feed tube and create a homogenous mixture that exits the bowl into an external vessel.
 This feature allows you to shred cheese, puree fruit or vegetable juice, and mix soups in larger quantities than the volume of the bowl.

 What do the best versions incorporate?